PeteMichaud/MapProjectorStudio/readme.md

 Right now the only way to run this is to clone the repository and build the project. `MapProjectorCLI.exe` is what you'll use to do the projections.

 Ideally you will start with an image file of a map already in an `Equirectangular` projection.
-Path that file in to the -f/--file parameter of the CLI.
+Pass that file in to the `-f` or `--file` parameter of the CLI.

-If you have a map in a different projection like `Mercator`, you can use the cli to convert it to `Equirectangular` with the following parameters:
+If you have a map in a different projection like `Mercator`, you can use the cli to convert it to `Equirectangular` using the `--invert` flat like so:

 `-f path/to/your/file.png -o target/path/to/your/output_equirect_file.png --projection mercator --invert`